 University of Maryland University College passwords must be at least 10 or more characters in length (and no more than 127 characters) and contain at least 3 of the following: 1 uppercase letter, 1 lowercase letter, 1 number, or 1 special character (!@^*%).

-To increase the security of your UMUC account, student passwords expire every 180 days.
-Faculty and staff passwords expire every 90 days.
+To increase the security of your UMUC account, student passwords expire every 90 days.
+Faculty and staff passwords expire every 90 days as well.

 - You can use a phrase to generate a good password.
 For example, in "I Love to Eat Hotdogs Everyday," use the first letters of the phrase, iltehe.
 Then apply capitalization, and substitute punctuation or numbers for letters.
 Your password might then be Il2e!E.